I hope to win my third Ballon d'Or next year: Cristiano Ronaldo

-After winning his second world player-of-the-year trophy, emotional Real Madrid forward sets sights on winning prestigious award again
+After winning his second world player-of-the-year trophy beating Messi and Ribery, emotional Real Madrid star forward sets his sights on winning the prestigious award again in 2015

 Zurich: Cristiano Ronaldo set his sights on more Ballon d’Or success after finally ending Lionel Messi’s four-year domination of the award.
 Ronaldo was crowned the best player in the world once before, back in 2008 while at Manchester United, but since then he has had to play second-fiddle to Messi in the voting, finishing runner-up three times as the Barcelona ace claimed the title on a record four successive occasions.